fleekxyz/non-fungible-apps/README.md

 - Store site repository and building history
 - Access levels for collection owner/controllers and token owner/controllers
 - Any other function extended from ERC721
+- All tokens be correctly presentable on [OpenSea](https://opensea.io/) and others marketplaces

 ### Minimal UI